-- Reviewing and approving the Company's overall compensation programmes. - Determining and agreeing with the Board, the Remuneration Policy for all Executive Directors and, under guidance of the Executive Directors, other members of the key senior Management Team. - Ensuring Executive remuneration packages are appropriate. • - Determining whether annual bonus payments should be made and approving levels for individual Executive Directors. - Determining each year whether any awards/grants should be made under the incentive schemes and the • value of such awards. - Considering any new long-term incentive scheme awards and performance criteria. - Agreeing Directors' service contracts and notice periods.
+- Reviewing and approving the Company's overall compensation programmes. - Determining and agreeing with the Board, the Remuneration Policy for all Executive Directors and, under guidance of the Executive Directors, other members of the key senior Management Team. - Ensuring Executive remuneration packages are appropriate. - Determining whether annual bonus payments should be made and approving levels for individual Executive Directors. - Determining each year whether any awards/grants should be made under the incentive schemes and the value of such awards. - · Considering any new long-term incentive scheme awards and performance criteria. - Agreeing Directors' service contracts and notice periods.

-- Reviewed and recommend to the Board the level of the 2022 cash bonus paid in 2023. - Reviewed and recommend to the Board the 2023 Executive salary increases after using benchmarks. - Reviewed and recommend to the Board the grant of performance awards in 2023, including the ٠ performance based vesting conditions. - ٠
+- Reviewed and recommend to the Board the level of the 2022 cash bonus paid in 2023. - Reviewed and recommend to the Board the 2023 Executive salary increases after using benchmarks. - Reviewed and recommend to the Board the grant of performance awards in 2023, including the performance based vesting conditions. - Commenced a remuneration benchmarking review with the support of external remuneration advisors.

-- Proposing and recommending to the Board the remuneration packages for Executive Directors. - Proposing and recommending to the Board Long-Term Incentive Plan (LTIP) awards for 2024. - Reviewing and recommending to the Board the potential 2023 cash bonus to be awarded and paid to ٠ Executives in 2024.
+- Proposing and recommending to the Board the remuneration packages for Executive Directors. - Proposing and recommending to the Board Long-Term Incentive Plan (LTIP) awards for 2024. - Reviewing and recommending to the Board the potential 2023 cash bonus to be awarded and paid to Executives in 2024. - Finalising the remuneration benchmarking review with the support of external remuneration advisors.